zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Christina says, “Maybe they’re looking for people t rying to sneak into this country without permission.”
 “To sneak (sneak) into” means to go into somewhere without being seen or observed, usually because you  don’t have permission to go into that place.
 But it could just be to go into  a place unobserved.
 Your teenage son may sneak into his room after midnight not wanting you to know that he didn’t get home by the time you told him to be h ome.
 In this case, we’re talking about people sneaking into a country – goin g into a country without permission and without being seen.

  Harry says, “Or they could be looking for people tr ying to import exotic species without permission.”
 “To import” (import) means to bring something into another country, usually to sell it in that country.
 “Speci es” (species) refers to a kind of plant or animal.
-“Exotic (exotic) species” refers t o species that are not normally found in a given area or a given country.
+“Exotic (exotic) species” refers to species that are not normally found in a given area or a given country.
 They’re f rom another part of the world or another country.
 Christina then asks, “What kind s of exotic species?”
 Harry says, “Plants and animals that aren’t allowed to be  brought into this country, at least not without quarantine.”

 That’s not a very good definition by Harry of exoti c species.
 There are plants and animals that you’re not allowed to bring into a cou ntry that are not exotic, meaning that are found normally in that country, bu t for a variety of reasons you’re not allowed to bring them in.
 This, by the w ay, is also sometimes the case when you go from state to state in the United State s.
-Normally when you go from one state to another, there is no person there chec king to see if you have certain items that you are bringing into that state, but th ere are exceptions to that.
+Normally when you go from one state to another, there is no person there chec king to see if you have certain items that you are bringing into that state, but there are exceptions to that.

 Here in California, if you drive into the state of California, you will be stopped by a California officer, a government official, who will  ask if you are bringing in certain kinds of plants or fruits.
 Because California has a  large agriculture industry – that is, it grows a lot of food – it has to be careful t hat you’re not bringing in certain diseases with your plants that would affect the pla nts here in California.
 Hawaii also has a similar system where they may check to make sure you’re not bringing in certain kinds of fruit or plants into the state of Hawaii when you arrive at the airport.